ashish53552/riscv-simulator/README.md

 		jal

 ### Input File Information
-###### The input file should contain a sequence of machine code instructions (corresponding to 32 bit RISC-V instructions) in a format like (just an example, more machine codes can be found in the 'test' directory) :
+###### The input file should contain a sequence of machine code instructions (corresponding to 32 bit RISC-V instructions) in the format - 'Instruction number followed by machine code.
+See below example.
 	0x00000000 0x00a00e93
 	0x00000004 0x00100e13
 	0x00000008 0x01d00333